sanger-tol/blobtoolkit/docs/usage.md

 ## YAML File and Nextflow configuration

-As in the Snakemake version [a YAML configuration file](https://github.com/blobtoolkit/blobtoolkit/tree/main/src/blobtoolkit-pipeline/src#configuration) or an accesion code (usually a GCA or draft identifier to generate this YAML file) should be provided through `--yaml` or `--accession` (only one of them should be specified).
+As in the Snakemake version [a YAML configuration file](https://github.com/blobtoolkit/blobtoolkit/tree/main/src/blobtoolkit-pipeline/src#configuration) or an accession code (usually a GCA or draft identifier to generate this YAML file) should be provided through `--yaml` or `--accession` (only one of them should be specified).
 Here is an example of how a YAML file should look like, all taxonomic information can be obtained from [NCBI: Browse taxonomy](https://www.ncbi.nlm.nih.gov/data-hub/taxonomy/9662/) :

 ```
 assembly: